BlaiZephyr/nix-dotfiles/README.md

 - You can define separate settings for different host machines and users.
 - Easily specify extra packages for your users in the modules/core/user.nix file.
-- Easy to understand file structure and simple, but encompassing, configuratiion.
+- Easy to understand file structure and simple, but encompassing, configuration.

 #### 👼 An Incredible Community Focused On Support